Rahul-Budhan/WEATHER-REPORTER/README.md

 This program is limited to retrieving current weather information for a given location.
 It does not provide forecasts or historical weather data.

 ### Credits
-This program was written by [Your Name].
+This program was written by Rahul Budhan.
 It uses the OpenWeatherMap API to retrieve weather information.